How to Say “Hello” in Portuguese: “Olá!” (plus 15 More Ways!)

 Bom dia – “Good morning” in Portuguese

 Bom dia literally means “good day” in Portuguese, but you'd only use it to say “good morning”.
-The literal translation of “good morning” in Portuguese would be boa manhã, but this is never used.
+The word-for-word version, boa manhã, exists, but nobody greets you with it.

 Note that Brazilians pronounce dia differently from Portuguese people; the former says “JEE-ah” while the latter says “DEE-ah”.